Dogs and other animals

 Destruction of dogs

-This order can be brought against any dog in the NT, not only against those living in local council areas.
+The court can order the destruction of any dangerous dog in the NT, not only against those living in local council areas.
 The order can be issued on its own or included as part of an order made against the owner - Section 75A(5) of the Summary Offences Act 1995 (NT).

-The Law Reform (Miscellaneous Provisions) Amendment Act 1991 (NT) also provides for the destruction of dogs.
-According to the Law Reform (Miscellaneous Provisions) Amendment Act 1991 (NT), a dog owner can't take action against a person who destroys a dog if:
+The Law Reform (Miscellaneous Provisions) Act 1956 (NT) also provides for the destruction of dogs.
+According to section 34 Law Reform (Miscellaneous Provisions) Act 1956 (NT), a dog owner can't take action against a person who destroys a dog if:

 • the dog is so diseased or injured that destroying it is humane